 Our main performance measure is CPE or Cycles per Element.
-If a function takes C cycles to run for an image of size $N \times N$ , the CPE value is $C/N^2$ .
+If a function takes C cycles to run for an image of size $N \times N$, the CPE value is C/N^2 .
 Table 1 summarizes the performance of the naive implementations shown above and compares it against an optimized implementation.
-Performance is shown for for 5 different values of N. All measurements were made on schorr, a 3 GHz Core 2 Duo machine.
+Performance is shown for for 5 different values of N. All measurements were made on the Pentium III Xeon Fish machines.

 The ratios (speedups) of the optimized implementation over the naive one will constitute a score of your implementation.
 To summarize the overall effect over different values of N, we will compute the geometric mean of the results for these 5 values.
-That is, if the measured speedups for $N = \{32, 64, 128, 256, 512\}$ are $R{32}$ , $R{64}$ , $R{128}$ , $R{256}$ , and $R{512}$ then we compute the overall performance as
+That is, if the measured speedups for $N = \{32, 64, 128, 256, 512\}$ are R{32} , R{64} , R{128} , R{256} , and R{512} then we compute the overall performance as